-- 1. All required courses must be completed with a grade of "C" or better.
-Consultation with Program Coordinator is required. - 2.
-Transfer to a baccalaureate degree granting institution: Students are encouraged to coordinate their courses with those required by the four-year institution of choice, and to closely consult with a Napa Valley College counselor and the Program Coordinator. - 1 Students must complete a minimum of five units in VWT-190, VWT-191, VWT-199, VWT-290, VWT-291.
+2. Transfer to a baccalaureate degree granting institution: Students are encouraged to coordinate their courses with those required by the four-year institution of choice, and to closely consult with a Napa Valley College counselor and the Program Coordinator.

 To receive an Associate Degree, students must complete 60 degree applicable semester units with a grade point average of at least 2.0.
 Students must also complete the NVC General Education (p.
-27) pattern to earn an Associate degree.
+37) pattern to earn an Associate degree.
 Consultation with a Counselor is highly encouraged to ensure all requirements are met.